 "In your own words, what is Shopify?"

-“Shopify started out as a online shopping cart–we’ve morphed over time, we’re now more of an ecommerce platform.
+"Shopify started out as an online shopping cart–we’ve morphed over time, we’re now more of an eCommerce platform.

 "Tell us about the growth that you guys experienced."

 "I joined Shopify a little over 3 years ago.
 ANd at the time I joined, we had 13,000 paying customers.
 We powered 13,000 online stores.